 - Remove the squash from the oven, and let cool.
 Once it's safe to handle, scrape the flesh into a large bowl.
 Add the steamed broccoli florets to the bowl, and set aside.

 - In a large saucepan, melt the ghee on medium heat, and whisk in the whole wheat flour.
 Add the milk, and whisk quickly.
 Turn heat down to low, add the cheddar and 1/2 cup grated parmesan to the saucepan, and stir until melted.
 Remove from heat.

 - Pour the cheese sauce over the spaghetti squash and broccoli mixture, and toss until all the squash is covered.

-- Dish into 4 portions, and top off with the red pepper flakes and extra parmesan if you wish!
+- Dish into 4 portions, and top off with the salt and pepper to taste plus red pepper flakes and extra parmesan if you wish!

 - Main Dishes